Robby Ameen

 Robby Ameen (born December 7, 1960) is an American drummer, composer, bandleader, and educator who resides in New York City.
 Although he is of Lebanese Druze origin, Ameen is best known for the unique and powerful Afro-Cuban style he has created.
 He is regarded as one of the world's most prominent drummers in the area of Latin Jazz.

-In 1985 he became a member of Ruben Blades’ Seis del Solar band.
+In 1985, he became a member of Ruben Blades’ Seis del Solar band.
 Other long-term band memberships include Dave Valentin, Conrad Herwig’s “Latin Side of… All Stars", Kip Hanrahan, and Jack Bruce and the Cuicoland Express.
-In 2011 Ameen won a Latin Grammy for best Salsa record with Ruben Blades and Seis del Solar, “Todos Vuelven Live, Vol. 1 and 2.”
+In 2011, Ameen won a Latin Grammy for best Salsa record with Ruben Blades and Seis del Solar, “Todos Vuelven Live, Vol. 1 and 2.”
 As a sideman he has recorded on other Grammy winning records including Ruben Blades and Seis del Solar's “Escenas” and Brian Lynch's “Simpatico”.
+Ameen was the drummer from the inception of the Paul Simon album "Songs from the Capeman", as well as having been the drummer throughout "The Capeman" show's run on Broadway in 1997-1998.
 In 2012, Ameen was the subject of an episode of the Emmy Award-winning Detroit Public Television series “Arab American Stories”.